fujaba/fulib.org/frontend/src/assets/examples/definitions/Placeholders.md

 Every person like Alice has a name of type string.
 Every person like Alice has an age of type int.
 Every student like Bob has a motivation of type double.
+Every student like Charlie has credits of type int.

 StudyRight has students and is uni of many Students like Bob and Charlie.
 Bob has uni and is one of the students of a University like StudyRight.